Reading Food Labels

 Choosing non-starchy vegetables

-Choose fresh, frozen and canned vegetables and vegetable juices without added sodium, fat or sugar.
+Choose fresh, frozen and canned vegetables and vegetable juices without added sodium, fat, or sugar.

 • If using canned or frozen vegetables, look for ones that say no salt added on the label.